1068

 How Does Glimepiride Work?

 Glimepiride works as an insulin-releasing agent.
+This mechanism explains the clinical role and glimepiride tablet uses in managing blood sugar levels.
 The drug binds to specific receptors on pancreatic beta cells and triggers a cascade of events that lead to insulin release.
 The binding process closes ATP-dependent potassium channels, which creates cell membrane depolarisation.
 Calcium channels activate as a result, increasing intracellular calcium, which leads to insulin release into the bloodstream.

 Research shows that glimepiride might improve how peripheral tissues respond to insulin.